 The Ashtanga method is intended to be a daily practice and students are encouraged to make a commitment to practice at least 3 times a week for a month at a time.
 The restorative and healing power and efficacy of the Ashtanga Yoga system is in the consistency of the practice and the steadiness of the teaching.

 Traditionally, we practice every day except for Saturdays and Moon Days, which occur about twice monthly.
 Currently, the day off has been changed to Sundays in Mysore.

 It may be very difficult at first to commit to a daily practice, and it often takes one or two years to establish this.
 So don’t be discouraged if you’re “only” practicing twice a week at first.
 Regular attendance is encouraged, although in some cases 2-3x’s per week combined with a self-practice at home is sufficient.
-Drop-ins are fine for those with a regular home practice and out-of-town visitors with an established practice.
+Drop-ins are allowed for those with a regular home practice and out-of-town visitors with an established practice.
 You may write to us if you would like to drop-in for a class or a week.
 Class cards are also only for those with a regular practice.

 We encourage the cultivation of the 4 D's to support correct practice: Devotion, Dedication, Discipline and Determination.

 If you have a diagram of the Ashtanga yoga postures, we encourage you to review and study the postures at home instead of bringing it to class.
 Over time, you will memorize the sequence of postures by doing them regularly in class under the guidance of your teacher.
 We also highly recommend that you learn and know the names of the postures in Sanskrit.
 It just has a nice vibe when you know what you are doing!